 We participate in several joint venture arrangements.
-These include: (1) a joint venture with Casella Waste Management Systems, Inc. to produce cellulose insulation; (2) a joint venture with Canfor Corporation to construct and operate an OSB mill in British Columbia; and (3) a joint venture with AbitibiBowater Inc. to construct and operate two I-joist facilities in Quebec.
+These include: (1) a joint venture with Casella Waste Management Systems, Inc. to produce cellulose insulation; (2) a joint venture with Canfor Corporation to construct and operate an OSB mill in British Columbia; and (3) a joint venture with Resolute Forest Products to construct and operate two I-joist facilities in Quebec.

-In August 2000, we and Casella Waste Management Systems, Inc., each contributed most of the assets of our respective cellulose insulation operations to a joint venture, U.S. GreenFiber, LLC (GreenFiber).
+In 2000, we and Casella Waste Management Systems, Inc., each contributed most of the assets of our respective cellulose insulation operations to a joint venture, U.S. GreenFiber, LLC (GreenFiber).
 Pursuant to the joint venture agreement, each company owns 50% of GreenFiber.
 GreenFiber elected to be treated as a partnership for income tax purposes and therefore the entity is not taxed directly.
 The results of this operation are included within Other Products.

 In 2003, we and Canfor Corporation, entered into a joint venture to construct and operate an 820 million square foot OSB facility in British Columbia, Canada.
 Pursuant to the joint venture agreement, each company owns 50% of the venture, with LP being responsible for all North America sales from this facility.
 The results of this operation are included in our OSB segment.
+In 2012, we announced our intent to acquire the 50% interest owned by Canfor Corporation in 2013.

-In November 2002, we entered into a joint venture with AbitibiBowater Inc. to construct and operate an I-joist facility in Eastern Canada.
+In 2002, we entered into a joint venture with Resolute Forest Products to construct and operate an I-joist facility in Eastern Canada.
 Pursuant to the joint venture agreement, each company owns 50% of the venture.
 Subsequently, the joint venture constructed and commenced operating a second I-joist facility in Eastern Canada.
 The results of these operations are included in the EWP segment.